kiawins/shortly-deploy/README.md

 #shortly-deploy
 This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).

-This project was worked on with a pair.
+An exercise to practice deployment on Microsoft Azure and using MongoDB.